 By our modern standards, of course, Euclid's proofs fail this criterion; certain implicit axioms are indeed supported purely by the diagram.
 For instance, the construction in Prop.
 I.1 does not prove that the two circles intersect.
-The circles in the diagram intersect a point C (Figure 2), yet the text gives no justification for this intersection at all.
+The circles in the diagram intersect (Figure 2), and the text gives no justification for this intersection at all.
 Rather, the text simply uses the point of intersection with no prior introduction, in the same way that the text of Prop.
-I.47 uses the points F and K.7 This suggests that, to Euclid, the existence of the intersection point was no less obvious than the existence of the implicitly
+I.47 uses the points F and K. This suggests that, to Euclid, the existence of the intersection point was no less obvious than the existence of the points F and K.